Although a lot of VPN providers offer robust security and unblock streaming services, speed is another factor that shouldn’t be overlooked.

 You should also know that Surfshark is incredibly cheap.
 You can pay as little as $2.05 a month and still get all the perks and features.
 Oh, by the way – the VPN offers unlimited simultaneous connections, which makes it the perfect choice for those who own multiple devices.

 To find out more, read our in-depth Surshark VPN review.

 - Shadowsocks protocol

 - Unlimited simultaneous connections

 - No split tunneling on iOS

 3. IPVanish – an extra speedy and feature-rich tool

 |Based in:||United States|

-It’s not a mere coincidence that IPVanish is among the fastest VPN services available today.
+It’s not a mere coincidence that IPVanish is among services with the fastest VPN speeds available today.
 The secret lies in WireGuard, one of the best tunneling protocols that neatly combines speed and security into a single entity.